denoland/manual/examples/file_server.md

 - Use [Deno.open](https://doc.deno.land/builtin/stable#Deno.open) to read a
   file's content in chunks.
-- Use the standard library's
+- Use the Deno standard library
   [streams module](https://deno.land/std@$STD_VERSION/streams/) to transform a Deno file into a [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream).